 The immediacy of synchronous communication leaves little time for self-editing.
 Without editing, extraneous or irrelevant details can be shared, and the exchange of information can take longer than necessary.

 Asynchronous communication can be completed through text, visuals, audio, or video.
 Once a response is produced, it can be reviewed and revised.
-The editing process is critical to generate excellent writing or other media because it allows information to be distilled to its most clear and concise form.
+The editing process is critical to generating excellent writing or other media because it allows information to be distilled to its most clear and concise form.

 4. Documentation as a default

 Synchronous communication requires two people to actively exchange information.
-This exchange is often verbal and therefore is recorded first in the participant’s memory.
+This exchange is often verbal and, therefore, is recorded first in the participant’s memory.
 While some meetings and phone calls result in minutes or action items, much of this information can be lost.

 Alternatively, asynchronous communication requires the information to be recorded in a medium between the two people.
 This medium could be the text of an email, the audio of a voice memo, or many other formats.
 In each case, the information has been documented.
 The information exists outside of human memory.
 Basecamp, an async-first company, clarifies the value of this documentation by stating, “Speaking only helps who’s in the room, writing helps everyone.
-This includes people who couldn't make it, or future employees who join years from now.”
+This includes people who couldn't make it or future employees who join years from now.”

 This documentation is extremely valuable to track progress and guidance or to record internal processes.
 Through asynchronous exchange, the record production is not an additional task but an inherent outcome.
 This thorough documentation can reduce miscommunication and increase organizational transparency.